oraclespainpresales/fn_pizza_discount_upload/README.md

 fn_pizza_discount_upload.git

-Serverless function to upload discount campaigns to ATP db using cloud evets.
+Serverless function to upload discount campaigns to ATP db using ORDS an invoked from other fn.